2019 Annual Report

 As quality improved, Lwala’s partner facilities saw significant increases in patient visits, compared to similar facilities.

 Educating girls as a powerful lever of community health

-For every year a girl remains in school, the likelihood of an unwanted pregnancy or HIV infection decreases.
+For every year a girl remains in school, the likelihood of an unwanted pregnancy, early marriage or HIV infection decrease.
 And, studies show that children of educated moms have better health outcomes.

-We work with 13 government primary schools, partnering with communities to launch their own solutions and advocate within the education system.
+We work with 13 government primary schools, partnering with community committee to launch their own solutions and advocate within the education system.